BorisMarin8004/LocaMap-backend-challenge/README.md

 ### Start writing here...

 ### How to start server with API
 Run "docker-compose up --build" in "LocaMap-backend-challenge" directory.
 This will start a docker container.
+It can be accessed by going to "http://127.0.0.1:5000/" in your browser.

 ### API requests
 The API uses opencagedata API to convert coordinates to country.